Skip to content

 And in reality, most companies run on OX.

-In idealistic discussions, everyone claims to care about UX.
-But real businesses do not run on UX; they run on OX.
-The central question is whether the owner's taste happens to align with the taste of the general public.
+In the idealized narrative, everyone says they care about UX.
+But real businesses don't run on UX.
+They run on OX.
+The key question is whether the owner's tastes happen to be aligned with those of the general public.

 Why does Gartner sell?